Packaging

 - Debug: No optimization.
 Built by webpack in

-mode.
+developmentmode.
 Intended for debugging and profiling.

 In practice, they only differ in optimization level.
-We just change the NODE_ENV
+We just change the NODE_ENV environment variable, then our build script will set the actual build command accordingly:

 - Production:

-webpack --mode production
+webpack --mode production - Debug:

 webpack --mode development